ome/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

   `omeroweb.filesessionstore` or `django.contrib.sessions.backends.file`,
   OMERO.web will use file-based sessions.
-The session files are stored under a temporary folder determined by the the output of `tempfile.gettempdir()`, usually `/tmp` and prefixed either with with the value of :property:`omero.web.session_cookie_name` if the property if set of by `sessionid` by default.
+The session files are stored under a temporary folder determined by the the output of `tempfile.gettempdir()`, usually `/tmp` and prefixed either by the value of :property:`omero.web.session_cookie_name` if the property if set of by `sessionid` if the property is unset.
-  For a default configuration, the the following command will typically delete all file sessions::
+  For a default configuration, the following command will typically delete all file sessions::

       $ rm /tmp/sessionid*